Sonic Racing: CrossWorlds: Release

-Sonic Racing: CrossWorlds was initially announced with a teaser trailer at the Game Awards 2024.
+Sonic Racing: CrossWorlds was initially announced with a teaser trailer at The Game Awards 2024.
 The first gameplay trailer was shown during Sony Interactive Entertainment's State of Play on February 12, 2025, and a closed beta test for the PlayStation 5 version was held from February 21 to 23.
 This was followed by an open beta test for PlayStation 5, Xbox Series X/S, Nintendo Switch, and Windows between August 29 and September 1.
 A single-player demo was released on September 17.

 In June 2025, leaked concept art and footage from an early build of the game revealed the existence of multiple guest characters from non-Sega franchises planned as downloadable content.
 The inclusion of guests was subsequently confirmed at Summer Game Fest a few days later on June 6, along with the game's final release date of September 25, 2025.
 Iizuka expressed disappointment in the leaks, feeling it had ruined the excitement and surprise for fans.
-A Nintendo Switch 2 version was also announced, scheduled for digital release on December 4, 2025, with a paid upgrade available for owners of the Nintendo Switch version that will carry over their progress.
-A physical Nintendo Switch 2 release will follow in early 2026.
+A Nintendo Switch 2 version was also announced, and was released digitally on December 4, 2025, with a paid upgrade available for owners of the Nintendo Switch version that will carry over their progress.
+A physical Nintendo Switch 2 release followed on March 26, 2026.

 In addition to the standard edition of the game, a Digital Deluxe Edition provided three days of early access on all non-Nintendo platforms.
 The Digital Deluxe Edition also includes the downloadable content season pass, the contents of which are being released in six waves over the course of the year following the game's launch.
 Each wave of the pass adds multiple characters, a race track, a vehicle, emotes, and music based on a different franchise, including Minecraft, SpongeBob SquarePants, Pac-Man, Mega Man, Teenage Mutant Ninja Turtles: Mutant Mayhem, and Avatar Legends.
 (Note: Attributed to multiple sources:) Separate to the individual waves, the season pass also includes three characters from Sonic Prime.
+Sega Account holders could redeem a code for the "Blue Star" Extreme Gear in-game, which was later released as general DLC.
 Limited Run Games produced a Collector's Edition of the game packaged with additional physical rewards, which was only available to order during June 2025.
+A second year of DLC was announced at Summer Game Fest 2026, and will once again feature six content packs, including content based on Godzilla and Neon Genesis Evangelion.